XpiritBV/vslive-docker-handson/10. Kubernetes/readme.md

 # Hands-on labs Introduction to Kubernetes

-## Exercise 10: Hosting your containers in kubernetes
+## Exercise 10: Hosting your containers in Kubernetes
 In the previous exercise, you create the retro gaming app in a set of containers.
 We used docker compose in the end to get all the containers running locally on your machine.
 Now we are going to move these containers into the Kubernetes cluster that is available for you to use.

-### Validating you can access the cluster
+### Validate you can access the cluster
-In order to be able to work with the cluster you need to get a command line tool on your machine that interacts with the kubernetes cluster.
+In order to be able to work with the cluster, you need to get a command-line tool on your machine that interacts with the Kubernetes cluster.
-You can get this tool downloaded to your machine by using the following azure commandline:
+You can get this tool downloaded to your machine by using the following azure command-line:

 `az aks install-cli`

-After the command is done, a folder is created with the name `.azure-kubectl` In this folder there is the executable `kubectl.exe` which is the command line tool.
+After the command is done, a folder is created with the name `.azure-kubectl` In this folder, there is the executable `kubectl.exe` which is the command-line tool.
 When you want to run this from any location on your machine you need to set the path in the environment of your system.
 In the taskbar, use the search option and search for `environment` this will show the option to open the control panel where you can set the environment variables on your system.
 Pick the `system variables` option and add to the path specification the folder that contains `kubectl.exe`

 Now we have kubectl available, but we need to tool to authenticate against our cluster that is ready for you to use.
 For this go to the git repo and copy the folder with the name `.kube` and copy it to the local computer user directory `c:\user\student` You should now have a folder `c:\user\student\.kube` that contains the configuration to connect to the cluster.

-To validate that all is working you can run the following commandline: `kubectl get nodes` and this should return something similar like the following:
+To validate that all is working you can run the following command-line: `kubectl get nodes` and this should return something similar like the following:
 ```
 NAME                                STATUS   ROLES   AGE   VERSION
 aks-nodepool1-77988509-vmss000000   Ready    agent   10d   v1.15.7